sidebar hamburger menu

 Country blocking is available in both Admin UI and CLI

-According to the Cloudflare documentation, Cache Everything with Edge Cache TTL enabled makes Cloudflare ignore all origin cache-related headers (see attached screenshots) which in the past, caused issues by custom cache settings in the Cloudflare control panel resulting in the inability to pass the Captcha causing an endless loop:
+According to the Cloudflare documentation, Cache Everything with Edge Cache TTL enabled makes Cloudflare ignore all origin cache-related headers (see attached screenshots) which in the past, caused issues by custom cache settings in the Cloudflare control panel resulting in the inability to pass the Anti-Bot Challenge causing an endless loop:

 Quote: